 The founding fathers who declared independence from England in 1776 realized their lives and possessions were at great risk.
 At the close of that eight-year war, many widows were left to raise their fatherless children.
 Truly, our country was founded on the sacrifices and blood of thousands of men whose names we will never know.

 Ben Franklin, at 81, was by far the oldest delegate at the Constitutional Convention.
 Once the lengthy debates for approval in the state conventions were over and the thirteen colonies became the United States of America, Franklin said something to the effect, “ Now we have a republic, let’s see if we can keep it.”
-Franklin was wise, knowing about human nature and the threat our form of government would be to the power-hungry within and outside our borders.
+Franklin was wise, knowing human nature and the threat our form of government would be to the power-hungry within and outside our borders.

 Through the decades that followed the Declaration of Independence, brave soldiers have left home and family to bear arms against the forces of tyranny and evil.
 Many never came back, buried on foreign soils.
+It is estimated that more than one million three hundred Americans have perished in battle since the Revolutionary War until today.
+And countless thousands of others have suffered life-altering physical and emotional wounds for our freedom.
+Again, our freedom isn’t free.
+Someone has paid for it for us.

 Very few things have emphasized the cost paid for my freedoms as the view of ten thousand white crosses at our national cemetery in Normandy, France.
-My eyes brimmed with tears and my heart was filled with an overwhelming sense of awe, sadness, and gratitude.
+My eyes brimmed with tears, and my heart was filled with an overwhelming sense of awe, sadness, and gratitude.
 These young men laid it all down for us and the preservation of freedom in Europe.

 Our freedom isn’t free.
 I’m concerned that we have become so ignorant, lazy, forgetful, and arrogant that we are about to lose much of what others loved to the point of sacrificing their lives.